Anders Osborne: Shanachie Entertainment

-Shanachie Entertainment signed Osborne in 1998 and, in 1999, released his fourth album, Living Room, a personal record that signified some new directions in Osborne's music after the breakup with his longtime accompanist Theresa Andersson, drug use, and a family death.
+Shanachie Entertainment signed Osborne in 1998.
+In 1999, he released his fourth album, Living Room, a personal record that signified some new directions in Osborne's music after the breakup with his longtime accompanist Theresa Andersson, drug use, and a family death.
 This album also features guest appearances by Keb' Mo', Kirk Joseph and Tommy Malone.

-Besides writing for his own album, Osborne has had a number of his songs successfully recorded by other artists.
-Keb' Mo's 1999 Grammy Award winning album Slow Down, featured two songs co-written with Osborne.
+Besides writing for his own album, Osborne has had a number of his songs recorded by other artists.
+Keb' Mo's 1999 Grammy Award winning album Slow Down featured two songs co-written with Osborne.

 After his Shanachie recordings, Osborne worked as a professional songwriter in New Orleans and then in Nashville, first for PolyGram and then its successor Universal Music.
 His song, "Watch the Wind Blow By," was recorded by the country musician Tim McGraw, hitting No. 1 on the country charts for two weeks and selling over three million albums.

-More recently, he has co-written with Tab Benoit, Mike Zito and Johnny Sansone, for whom he's also served as producer.
+He has since co-written with Tab Benoit, Mike Zito and Johnny Sansone, for whom he has also served as producer.

 M.C.
 Records

-Returning to New Orleans from Nashville, he recorded Coming Down (2007), a stripped-down semi-acoustic album which was released on the M.C. label and was nominated for the 8th Annual Independent Music Awards Folk/Singer-Songwriter Album of the Year.
+Returning to New Orleans from Nashville, Osborne recorded Coming Down (2007), a stripped-down semi-acoustic album which was released on the M.C. label and was nominated for the 8th Annual Independent Music Awards Folk/Singer-Songwriter Album of the Year.